-Saturday January 25: Palais Garnier behind the curtain – Performance VI
+Sunday January 26: Palais Garnier behind the curtain – Palais Garnier

 The Palais Garnier is one of the most famous opera houses in the world, a symbol of Paris like Notre Dame Cathedral, the Louvre, or the Sacré Coeur Basilica.
 Built from 1861 to 1875 for the Paris Opera, it became known as the Palais Garnier in recognition of its opulence and its architect, Charles Garnier.
 Adorned with gold leaf, coloured marble, paintings, and sculpture from the top artists of the day, the opera house was about as subtle as Versailles and sparked controversy in post-Revolutionary France.
 An undoubted highlight of the tour will be this morning’s private guided tour of the Palais Garnier, including a presentation of its history and architecture.
-This evening we return to the Palais Garnier for an operatic performance.
+While at the Palais Garnier we enjoy a matinee of ‘opera ballet’ using Debussy’s beautiful symphonic poem L’Après-midi d’un faune and Ravel’s L’Enfant et les Sortilèges as its base.
 Overnight Paris (B, L)

 Wednesday January 29: Modern Paris